vihang303/VaxinFinder/README.md

 # VaxinFinder
-It is a Covid Vaccine Slot Finder by District made using Cowin Api using Python
+It is a Covid Vaccine Slot Finder District-wise made using Cowin Api using Python